-Dr. Bailey earned the master of arts and doctor of philosophy in educational leadership and policy analysis from the University of Missouri-Columbia and her undergraduate degree from the University of Mississippi Medical Center (UMMC).
-She is a RHIA (Registered Health Information Administrator).Prior to moving into academia, Bailey served six years as the director of health information at Doctors Hospital in Jackson.
-She then served as program director of a health information technology program at Washburn University in Topeka, Kansas and as Director of a Fellowship Program for Family Medicine residents in Columbia, Missouri at the University of Missouri School of Medicine.
-She has served in several roles at UMMC: as Director of Medical Education for the Department of Medicine and as Director of Education for the Graduate Medicine Education Office, as assistant dean and associate dean for academic affairs at SHRP, and currently serves as the dean of the School of Health Related Professions.
+Dr. Bailey earned the master of arts and doctor of philosophy in educational leadership and policy analysis from the University of Missouri-Columbia and her undergraduate degree from UMMC.
+She is a registered health information administrator (RHIA).Prior to moving into academia, Bailey served six years as the director of health information at Doctors Hospital in Jackson.
+She then served as program director of a health information technology program at Washburn University in Topeka, Kansas, and as director of a fellowship program for family medicine at the University of Missouri School of Medicine in Columbia, Missouri.
+She has served in several roles at UMMC, including director of medical dducation for the Department of Medicine and as director of education for the Office of Graduate Medicine Education; as assistant dean and associate dean for academic affairs at SHRP; and currently serves as the dean of the School of Health Related Professions.

-She earned the master of health science degree from Mississippi College and her undergraduate degree from the University of Mississippi Medical Center.
-She is a RHIA (Registered Health Information Administrator).
+She earned the master of health science degree from Mississippi College and her undergraduate degree from UMMC.
+She is a registered health information administrator (RHIA).

-Dishongh has over 30 years of health care experience and currently serves as the Chief Quality Officer for Merit Health Rankin.She was previously CQO for Merit Health"s Hospital Market, and had served as Chief Operating Officer for Health Management Associates at River Oaks, Rankin and Woman"s Hospitals, as well as Chief Executive Officer for MH-Rankin.
-In addition, she has experience as the Executive VP of Business Development for Hospitals and Ancillary Services.
+Dishongh has over 30 years of health care experience and currently serves as the chief quality officer for Merit Health Rankin.She was previously CQO for Merit Health's Hospital Market, and had served as chief operating officer for Health Management Associates at River Oaks, Rankin and Woman's Hospitals, as well as chief executive officer for MH-Rankin.
+In addition, she has experience as the executive VP of business development for Hospitals and Ancillary Services.

-Dr. Franklin earned the doctor of philosophy in Higher Education Leadership and the Master of Education from the University of Mississippi.
+Dr. Franklin earned the doctor of philosophy in higher education leadership and the master of education from the University of Mississippi.
 She earned her undergraduate degree from the University of Southern Mississippi.
-Franklin worked as a language instructor at the secondary and community college levels for 22 years prior to coming to the University of Mississippi Medical Center as an information technology solutions strategist.
-She has served as Director of Continuing Education in the Health Professions at UMMC and presently is full-time faculty of the DHA program teaching a variety of courses and serving as admissions chair of the program.
+Franklin worked as a language instructor at the secondary and community college levels for 22 years prior to coming to UMMC as an information technology solutions strategist.
+She has served as director of Continuing Education in the Health Professions at UMMC and presently is full-time faculty of the DHA program teaching a variety of courses and serving as admissions chair of the program.

 Dr. McElhaney earned the doctor of philosophy in higher education administration, master of professional accountancy, and undergraduate degree from the University of Southern Mississippi.
-He is a certified public accountant.McElhaney has served as the chief financial officer for the University of Southern Mississippi Foundation and currently serves as assistant comptroller and chief internal control officer at the University of Mississippi Medical Center.
+He is a certified public accountant.McElhaney has served as the chief financial officer for the University of Southern Mississippi Foundation and currently serves as assistant comptroller and chief internal control officer at UMMC.

-Dr. Norris earned the doctor of philosophy in educational leadership from the University of Mississippi and the master of science in microbiology from the Mississippi University for Women (MUW).
-She also earned her undergraduate degree from the MUW.
+Dr. Norris earned the doctor of philosophy in educational leadership from the University of Mississippi and the master of science in microbiology from the Mississippi University for Women.
+She also earned her undergraduate degree from MUW.
 She is a registered medical technologist and has specialist certification in microbiology.Norris worked in labs for many years before changing to hospital education.
 She was the education director for the South Central VA Health Care Network that included 10 medical centers.
-At the University of Mississippi Medical Center, Norris serves as the executive director of academic effectiveness for the campus.
+At UMMC, Norris serves as the executive director of academic effectiveness for the campus

-Dr. Sisson earned the doctor of health administration from the University of Mississippi Medical Center, the master of business administration from the University of Alabama at Birmingham, and the bachelor of science in commerce and business administration from the University of Alabama (Tuscaloosa).
-Since 2011, Dr. Sisson has functioned in various leadership roles with the University of Mississippi Medical Center - working primarily in the ambulatory sector of health care administration.
-Overall, Dr. Sisson’s health care experiences include: ambulatory operations, departmental/business administration, fundraising/development, information technology, and marketing/sales.
+Dr. Sisson earned the doctor of health administration from UMMC, the master of business administration from the University of Alabama at Birmingham, and the bachelor of science in commerce and business administration from the University of Alabama at Tuscaloosa.
+Since 2011, Dr. Sisson has functioned in various leadership roles with UMMC, working primarily in the ambulatory sector of health care administration.
+Overall, Dr. Sisson’s health care experiences include ambulatory operations, departmental/business administration, fundraising/development, information technology, and marketing/sales.